semaperepelitsa/spork-minitest/Readme.md

     testdrb test/integration_test.rb

+If you do `require 'test_helper'` in every test you will get `LoadError: cannot load such file -- test_helper`.
+To fix that add the following to the very top of your test helper:

+    $LOAD_PATH << "test"

+### Different test helper

+You can specify different test helper when starting spork and run tests as usual.

+    HELPER_FILE=spec/spec_helper.rb spork

+### [Autotest][]

-If you use [Autotest](https://github.com/seattlerb/zentest) you can run all tests over Spork by adding the following lines to your .autotest file.
+You can run all tests over Spork by adding the following lines to your .autotest file.

     class Autotest
       # run tests over drb server (spork)